 1.3.4.2 Program Administration

 The Contractor shall provide stable settings through FGCS that are appropriate to the needs of Children requiring Out-Of-Home Placement.
-The Contractor shall meet the basic needs of every Child placed in their care according to the requirements of this Contract, State and Federal laws, the Agency’s Family-Centered Model of Practice, Child Welfare Model of Practice, JCS’s Model of Practice, and Guiding Principles, and all applicable regulations.
+The Contractor shall meet the basic needs of every Child placed in their care according to the requirements of this Contract, State, and federal laws, the Agency’s Family-Centered Model of Practice, Child Welfare Model of Practice, JCS’s Model of Practice, and Guiding Principles, and all applicable regulations.
 The Contractor shall collaborate with Agency to protect Children and ensure a safe Placement that supports the Child and the Child’s Family while achieving Agency goals of safety, Permanency, and well-being.

 1.3.4.2.1 Regulations and Policies

-In providing services for the Child in Foster Group Care, the Contractor shall abide by all applicable federal and State law, rules, and regulations.
+In providing services for the Child in Foster Group Care, the Contractor shall abide by all applicable State and federal laws, rules, and regulations.
 The Contractor shall develop additional policies for the administration of FGCS as detailed in this section.
 The Contractor shall:

-Maintain FGCS licensurestatus by demonstrating compliance with all licensure requirements throughout the term of the Contract.
+Maintain applicable FGCS licensure, certification, or approval status by demonstrating compliance with all licensure requirements throughout the term of the Contract.
 The Agency will Contract with a provider for FGCS services only when there is compliance with licensure requirements per the following:

 A facility providing community-level group care shall be licensed: